zzcczc/COMP0035-tutorials-2025/docs/3_database/3-10-physical-design-structure.md

     - Store dates as TEXT.
     - Table creation order matters.
 You cannot add an FK if the table it refers to has not yet been created.
 Start with the tables that don't have any FK.
+    - Keep table names to all lowercase, no spaces or underscores (not important now but will make it easier in later activities!)

 [Next activity](3-11-physical-design-create-db.md)